 2. How would you describe your music to someone?

 Fun, bubblegum pop.
-Even if the messaging of the song is serious, I like the song to still feel fun.
-I like the BPM to be 110 and above so it feels fast-paced and with a nice beat driving the song.
+Even if the message of the song is serious, I like the song to feel still fun.
+I like the BPM to be 110 and above, so it feels fast-paced, with a nice beat driving the song.

 3. Can you tell us about your music background and who influenced you?

 I grew up playing violin and piano and singing in a choir.
 I also played the flute and guitar.
-Growing up I would watch pop stars like Britney and Christina and think that I wanted to be like them.
+Growing up, I watched pop stars like Britney and Christina and thought I wanted to be like them.